 You may have heard the buzz lately about the GDPR (General Data Protection Regulation), a new EU law that requires more transparency and user control over how personal information is used and stored online.

 There's a LOT of panic and misinformation going around about the GDPR, so here are the basics you need to know as a blogger or online business owner.

 You need to start using a cookie banner.
 A cookie banner (like the one you see when you first visit my site) asks permission before tracking a visitor's cookies.
 To add a cookie banner in Squarespace go to settings > cookies and visitor data.
 If you're on Wordpress, you can use a plugin like GDPR Cookie Compliance.

 You need to update your terms and conditions.
 I recommend using a GDPR-compliant template like this one from The Contract Shop.

 You need to add consent checkboxes to your email subscription forms.
 This is going to be extremely difficult to do if you aren't using a good email service provider.
 I recommend ConvertKit, which makes GDPR compliance a breeze.
 To enable form checkboxes in ConvertKit, just go to your account settings and select "Show only to subscribers currently in the EU (determined by IP address)" under "Subscriber Consent Options (GDPR compliance)."

 No one really knows yet how enforcement of the GDPR is going to play out.
 It's unlikely you'll be targeted if you're not compliant anytime in the near future but it's always best to be prepared.

 If you’re panicking because you’ve fallen into one or more of these legal traps, take a breath and don’t worry.
 It’s unlikely you’ll be fined or sued.
-Download my free legal checklist and work your way through it one step at a time.
-Pretty soon you’ll be virtually lawsuit-proof.
+Just take one thing on this list at a time and work your way toward compliance.

 Have any questions, comments, or feedback?
 Drop a note in the comments below!